-What is a co-sponsor?
+What is a co-supporter?

-Co-sponsors are other sponsors of Healthway supported organisations or those with a presence at Healthway supported events, whose involvement has the potential to diminish the effectiveness of the health promotion partnership or undermine Healthway objectives.
+Co-supporters are other sponsors or partners of Healthway supported organisations or those with a presence at Healthway supported events, or association with the funded organisation has the potential to diminish the effectiveness of the health promotion partnership or undermine Healthway objectives.